cbrgm/codegen-example/slides.md

 ---

-# Let's build our own code generator!

----

-## Let's build our own code generator
+## Let's build a simple code generator

 Our code generator will:
 * take the name `Type` of an integer type `T` as a CLI argument